inflatebot/chatterbox-TTS-cli-api/README.md

 SillyTavern Settings
 ![Image 1](src/figures/sillytavern-settings.png)
-Make SillyTavern TTS settings (in the "Extensions" menu at the top) match this screenshot.
-"Narrate by paragraphs (when not streaming)" is very important to reduce latency.
+Change SillyTavern TTS settings (in the "Extensions" menu at the top) match this screenshot.
+"Narrate by paragraphs (when not streaming)" is very important to reduce latency and increase quality.

+---

+## Known issues

+- Some words (such as those ending in `'` like `beggin'`) have broken pronunciation.
+There may be a way to expand contractions like those so the model will read them properly.
+- Names that follow a quote without a space (like `"Ulth`) will sometimes have broken pronunciation.
+- Clone voices can be unstable across many segments if unfamiliar to the model.
+(Switching from a US English to UK English interpretation if it can't decide).

 ---
 ## Original Readme (partial)

 ### Overview